If you are experiencing a medical emergency, please call 911 or seek care at an emergency room.

 Finally, the right care team is critical to improving home safety for the older adults in your life.
 A trusting relationship with a care provider ensures they have access to the medical resources they need, as well as support services that can help them age in place, including home inspections and tips for adaptations in their house.

-Visit the Center for Successful Aging at MedStar Montgomery Medical Center.
+Visit the Center for Successful Aging at MedStar Health.

-At MedStar Montgomery Medical Center, we’ve been proudly caring for the community for over 100 years.
-And at our Center for Successful Aging, we’re honored to address the unique needs of our elderly neighbors through comprehensive services that range from diagnosis and treatment to education and support services.
-Here, our fellowship-trained physicians, geriatric experts, social workers, and skilled nurses are dedicated to helping elderly patients, their family members, and caregivers work together to ensure the best possible quality of life and health as they age at home—where they want to be.
+At the Center for Successful Aging at MedStar Health, we’re honored to address the unique needs of our elderly neighbors through comprehensive services that range from diagnosis and treatment to education and support services.
+Here, our fellowship-trained physicians, geriatric experts, social workers, and skilled nurses are dedicated to helping elderly patients and their family members and caregivers work together to ensure the best possible quality of life and health as they age at home—where they want to be.